iconify/documentation/documents/pages/sources/api/index.md

 When you are using an icon font, font contains all icons, even ones you do not need.
 That limits number of icons that a font can have.

-When you are using Iconify implementation that relies on Iconify API, such as [SVG Framework](../../implementations/svg-framework/index.md) or [Iconify components with API support](../../implementations/components/index.md), implementation requests data only for icons that are used on the current page.
+When you are using Iconify implementation that relies on Iconify API, such as [SVG Framework](../../implementations/svg-framework/index.md) or [Iconify components](../../implementations/components/index.md), implementation requests data only for icons that are used on the current page.
 Iconify API sends only data for icons that implementation has requested.

 Because implementations do not load icons they do not need, Iconify API can host many icons.
 Visitors do not waste bandwidth loading icons they do not see.